olin/studentgovernment/student_government_bylaws.md

-Pursuant to its mission, as defined in the Constitution ([Article 7, Section 1](https://github.com/olin/studentgovernment/blob/master/student_government_constitution.md#section-1-mission-2)), the Committee for Clubs and Organizations will allocate organization budgets annually and allocate funds to clubs upon request.
+Pursuant to its mission, as defined in the Constitution ([Article 7, Section 1](https://github.com/olin/studentgovernment/blob/master/student_government_constitution.md#section-1-mission-2)), the Committee for Clubs and Organizations allocates organization budgets annually and allocates funds to clubs upon request.

 #### Section 2.
 Officers.

-The Committee will have two elected Officers, the Director and Assistant Director of Clubs and Organizations.
+The Committee has two elected Officers, the Director and Assistant Director of Clubs and Organizations.

-**Director of Clubs and Organizations.** The Director of Clubs and Organizations will run meetings of the Committee and generally oversee the Committee’s activities.
-The Director will approve the creation of Student Groups, classify them as Clubs or Organizations, and generally help them meet their goals.
-The Director will send a summary of spendings to the Vice President for Finance once a week broken down by Student Group.
-The Director will attend meetings of the Student Government and be prepared to report the activities and spending of the Committee.
+**Director of Clubs and Organizations.** The Director of Clubs and Organizations runs meetings of the Committee and generally oversees the Committee’s activities.
+The Director approves the creation of Student Groups, classifies them as Clubs or Organizations, and generally helps them meet their goals.
+The Director sends a summary of spendings to the Vice President for Finance once per week broken down by Student Group.
+The Director attends meetings of the Student Government prepared to report the activities and spending of the Committee.
 With the agreement of the Assistant Director, the Director may appropriate money from the Clubs and Organizations Fund.

-**Assistant Director of Clubs and Organizations.** The Assistant Director of Clubs and Organizations will assist the Director in the operations of the Committee.
-The Assistant Director will keep financial records of the Committee.
+**Assistant Director of Clubs and Organizations.** The Assistant Director of Clubs and Organizations assists the Director in the operations of the Committee.
-In the absence of the Director, the Assistant Director will perform the duties of the Director and attend meetings of the Student Government.
+The Assistant Director keeps financial records of the Committee.
+In the absence of the Director, the Assistant Director performs the duties of the Director and attends meetings of the Student Government.
 With the agreement of the Director, the Assistant Director may appropriate money from the Clubs and Organizations Fund.

 #### Section 3.
 General Membership.

-The General Membership of the Committee shall include the leadership of every student club and organization.
+The General Membership of the Committee includes the leadership of every student club and organization.

 #### Section 4.
 Meetings.

-Meetings of the Committee will include the Officers and the General Membership of the Committee.
+Meetings of the Committee include the Officers and the General Membership of the Committee.
 Meetings may be called at the discretion of the Director of Clubs and Organizations as necessary for the purpose of informing clubs and organizations of funding procedures and issues of importance.

 #### Section 5.
 Student Group Classifications.

-Student Groups will be categorized by the Director of Clubs and Organizations into one of two classifications.
+Student Groups are categorized by the Director of Clubs and Organizations into one of two classifications.
 A Student Group’s classification determines how a Student Group is allocated money.

-**Clubs.** By default, Student Groups will be classified as Clubs.
+**Clubs.** By default, Student Groups are classified as Clubs.
 Clubs generally have a smaller membership, are newer, and/or usually request less money from the Committee.
 Clubs request money from the Committee as needed by sending a request to the Director.

 **Organizations.** A Student Group may petition to the Director to be classified as an Organization.
 Organizations are student groups that have demonstrated a need for significant or consistent funding.
 Notable indicators for being a good candidate for Organization status include having at least 10 members, and existing for at least 1 year.
-Failed petitions to become an Organization can be appealed to the Council of Olin Representatives, who will decide the status of the Group for the remainder of the school year.
+Failed petitions to become an Organization can be appealed to the Council of Olin Representatives, who decides the status of the Group for the remainder of the school year.
 Organizations request an annual budget from the Committee at the beginning of the school year.
 Once a budget is allocated, an Organization may spend its money without further approval from the Committee or its Officers.
 Organizations may request additional funds as needed from the Committee.
 Maintaining Organization status is contingent on an Organization keeping accurate financial records which can be produced upon request.
 Organization status is granted for one year at a time.

 #### Section 6.
 Clubs and Organizations Fund.

-The Clubs and Organizations Fund will be allocated jointly by the Director and Assistant Director of Clubs and Organizations for the purpose of fulfilling the Mission and Function of the Committee.
+The Clubs and Organizations Fund is allocated jointly by the Director and Assistant Director of Clubs and Organizations for the purpose of fulfilling the Mission and Function of the Committee.

 #### Section 7.
 Funding Procedure.

-The Director of Clubs and Organizations will define the system for requesting club funding every year.
-A description of this system will be made available to the Student Body.
-The following rules will apply to club funding requests:
+The Director of Clubs and Organizations defines the system for requesting club funding every year.
+A description of this system is made available to the Student Body.
+The following rules apply to club funding requests:

 1. Every request must come in at least 72 hours before the event.
 Any purchases from amazon.com require a 2-week requesting period.
 Requests not meeting